alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 Now that we have deployed the CodePipeline with the AWS Console, **we will do the same with Infrastructure as Code** with CDK.

-To do this, I will add a CodePipeline resource to my CDK project of the blog.
+To do this, I will add a CodePipeline resource to my CDK project for the blog.

 > I am using the GitHub v2 connection because it is the recommended way, and it requires first to use the AWS Console to authenticate to the source control provider, and then use the connection ARN in your pipeline definition.
 >